 IoT Devices can be visualized in the Shop Floor Tab in Tulip, and associated with a Station that is either standalone or a part of a Station Group.

 You can select a device to review its setup information, latest operational details and see recent events from devices connected to the Tulip Gateway.

 For a further breakdown of the shop floor, visit this page.

-Once a physical device is properly connected to a station, you can use the Tulip App Builder to include the device in an App.
+Once a physical device is properly connected to a station, you can use the Tulip App Editor to include the device in an App.